angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 }
 ```

+In the template, things are straightforward and don't differ much from what we've seen so far:
-In the template we use the `field` directive to bind our fields with the form model.
+We use the `field` directive to bind our fields with the form model.
-We check for the `hidden()` signal to conditionally show the additional fields for salutation and pronoun.
+To conditionally show the additional fields for salutation and pronoun, we use the `hidden()` signal of the respective fields.
+To trigger the reset logic, we bind the `change` event of the gender `<select>` to our method `maybeUpdateSalutationAndPronoun()`.

+> Note: Resetting the fields could have been solved with an `effect` as well.
+> However, in our evaluation this led to an infinite loop, even if the value didn't change.
+This is most likely a bug that will be fixed in future releases of Signal Forms.

 ```html
 <label